 It is what they call the world’s first fleece fabric with a brushed back whose fibers are bio-degradable even in marine water, thus protecting seas, lakes and rivers from more synthetic fibers.
 The inner, brushed side of the fabric does not consist of polyester (as with conventional fleece), but of a cellulosic fiber extracted from raw wood material.
 The fiber comes from the German company Lenzing.
 According to Lenzing, it is the first fiber certified as biodegradable, even in marine environments.
 Even the smallest of particles from its brushed side during a washing process will decompose without residue in around 90 days.

-3 The floating rubbish bin
+3 The ocean rubbish bin

 The Seabin Project first appeared on the public radar 2 years ago when a video showing their prototype went viral.
 This video currently has 85 million views.
 Following several years of R&D, Seabin Project and their partner Poralu Marine announced that they will be moving on to the production stage of 500 units and have already received orders from 39 countries.